Pembroke, Dublin: Town Hall

 Pembroke Town Hall was built on Merrion Road, Ballsbridge, and opened in 1880.
 Previously the township offices had been in nearby Ballsbridge Terrace.
 The town hall later formed the administrative headquarters of the City of Dublin Vocational Education Committee.

 Dissolution

-Following many years during which proposed amalgamations of Dublin local authorities were discussed, the Local Government (Dublin) Act 1930 dissolved Pembroke Urban District and added its area to the functional area of the City of Dublin.
+Under the Local Government (Dublin) Act 1930, Pembroke Urban District was dissolved and its area was added to the functional area of the city of Dublin.

+Continued use of name

+The library run by Dublin City Council in Ballsbridge is called Pembroke Library.
+It is also the name of a local electoral area for elections to Dublin City Council.